Ellie Goldberg for Healthy Kids

 8. Is makeup assistance available to students with intermittent absences?

-Next, design a Comprehensive Care and Advocacy Plan (CCAP) based on the degree of fit between the student's needs and the quality of the school's cooperation and support.
+Next, design a Comprehensive Coordinated Care and Advocacy Plan (CCCAP) based on the degree of fit between the student's needs and the quality of the school's cooperation and support.
 Do school policies and practices support or hinder asthma management?

-The CCAP consists of two complementary elements: Part I: the Individual Care Plan and Part II: the Advocacy Plan.
-The goal of the Individual Care Plan is to meet the student's need for coordinated care at home and at school by providing asthma education and support to the family and providing proper authorizations and technical assistance to the school.
+The CCCAP consists of two complementary elements: Part I: the Individual Care Plan and Part II: the Advocacy Plan.
+The goal of the Individual Care Plan is to meet the student's need for coordinated care at home and at school by providing health management education and support to the family and providing proper authorizations and technical assistance to the school.

 By documenting systemic barriers to student health such as inadequate health services, poor air quality, or restrictive medication policies, health care providers can represent the collective interests of students and their families by advocating for comprehensive changes in understanding, attitudes and action that broaden the path to health and quality education for all.